 Here is our updated version (Feb 2023) of Verizon’s International travel offers.
 They have upped their data from a measly 500Mb per day to 2Gb but plans are still too expensive ($70/week / $300/month) in our opinion.

-You have three options for for international data, texting and calls:
+You have three options for for international data, texting and phone calls:

 - Travel Pass – you pay $10/day get up to 2Gb of data – data comes out of your current plan.
 You must have an unlimited plan with Verizon